 \subsection{Efficiency Correction and Energy Loss Correction}

-In order to obtain final particle spectra in each rapidity interval, efficiency correction and energy loss correction needed to be done.
-The TPC tracking efficiency and acceptance were determined by the so-called embedding technique.
-The technique is to embed sampled Monte Carlo (MC) tracks, within a given kinematic range, simulated using a GEANT model~\cite{STAR:2001mal,STAR:2019bjj} of the STAR detector and detector response simulators, into real events at the raw data level to determine the quality and quantity of the reconstructed embedded tracks.
-The acceptance and reconstruction efficiency is finally given by the ratio of reconstructed tracks to embedded MC tracks, as shown by Eq.~\ref{tpceff}:
+To obtain final particle spectra in each rapidity interval, efficiency corrections and energy loss corrections were applied.
+The TPC tracking acceptance and reconstruction efficiency were determined by the so-called embedding technique.
+In this technique, sampled Monte Carlo (MC) tracks, simulated within a given kinematic range using a GEANT model~\cite{STAR:2001mal,STAR:2019bjj} of the STAR detector and detector response simulators, are embedded into real events at the raw data level.
+This approach allows for assessing the quality and quantity of the reconstructed embedded tracks.
+The acceptance and reconstruction efficiency is finally given by the ratio of the number of reconstructed tracks to the number of embedded MC tracks, as shown in Eq.~\ref{tpceff}:

-where $N_{\mathrm{rec.}}$ and $N_{\mathrm{emb.}}$ are the number of reconstructed MC tracks satisfying the track quality cuts and the number of embedded MC tracks, respectively.
-The TOF matching efficiency is defined as the ratio between the number of tracks matched with TOF and the number of tracks identified by TPC.
+where $N_{\mathrm{rec.}}$ and $N_{\mathrm{emb.}}$ are the number of reconstructed MC tracks satisfying the track quality cuts and the number of embedded MC tracks in a single $p_{T}$ bin, respectively.
+The TOF matching efficiency is defined as the ratio of the number of tracks matched to the TOF to the number of tracks identified by TPC.

 Low-momentum particles experience a substantial energy loss while traversing the detector material.
 Thus, it is necessary to correct the energy loss of these particles, especially the heavier ones.
 The energy loss can be corrected with the embedding data by comparing the $p_{T}$ difference between the reconstructed and embedded MC tracks.
 The $p_{T}$-dependent correction factor was parametrized with Eq.~\ref{eq:eneloss}.